 Section 404 made managers maintain “adequate internal control structure and procedures for financial reporting."
 Companies' auditors had to “attest” to these controls and disclose “material weaknesses."

-But SOX hasn't increased the competition in the oligarchic accounting audit industry.
-It's still dominated by the so-called Big Four firms.
-They are Ernst & Young, PricewaterhouseCoopers, KPMG, and Deloitte.
+SOX hasn't increased the competition in the oligarchic accounting industry, which is still dominated by the so-called Big Four firms: Ernst & Young, PricewaterhouseCoopers, KPMG, and Deloitte.

 Public corporations must hire an independent auditor to review their accounting practices.
 It deferred this rule for small-cap companies, those with a market capitalization of less than $75 million.
-Most or 83% of large corporations agreed that SOX increased investor confidence.
+Most (83%) large corporations agreed that SOX increased investor confidence.
 A third said it reduced fraud.

 SOX protects employees that report fraud and testify in court against their employers.
 Companies are not allowed to change the terms and conditions of their employment.
 They can't reprimand, fire, or blacklist the employee.
 SOX also protects contractors.
 Whistleblowers can report any corporate retaliation to the Occupational Safety and Health Administration.

 Effect on the U.S. Economy